-If you want to help after the Nashville tornadoes, give cash, not clothing and other stuff
+If you want to help after the Nashville tornadoes, give Money in physical form such as banknotes and coins., not clothing and other stuff

 Powerful storms and tornadoes left a trail of devastation as they ripped through Nashville on March 3, killing 25 people, injuring dozens more and leaving hundreds homeless.
 As first responders and residents of the Tennessee city searched for the missing, assessed the damage and began to pick up the pieces, relief efforts started taking shape right away.

 In the aftermath of such tragedies, the urge to help is laudable.
 Some organizations and community groups don’t want to wait before organizing donation drives.
 Yet, as someone who has studied how professionals and local communities respond to emergencies, I’ve seen time and again how well-intentioned efforts to donate goods to distant disasters can go wrong.

 Donations of food, clothing, toiletries and diapers are often the last thing that is needed in disaster-affected areas.